Third-Party Logistics (3PL) Guide

-Third-party logistics (or 3PL) refers to the outsourcing of ecommerce logistics processes to a third party business, including inventory management, warehousing, and fulfillment.
-3PL providers allow ecommerce merchants to accomplish more, with the tools and infrastructure to automate retail order fulfillment.
+Third-party logistics (or 3PL) refers to the outsourcing of ecommerce logistics processes to a third party business, including inventory management, warehousing, and fulfilment.
+3PL providers allow ecommerce merchants to accomplish more, with the tools and infrastructure to automate retail order fulfilment.

 We don’t know for sure who coined the term “third-party logistics,” but companies began trending toward outsourcing inbound and outbound logistics services to third parties in the 1970s and ‘80s.

 With the introduction and growth of ecommerce in the ‘90s and 2000s, the term 3PL has become ubiquitous, and 3PLs have expanded their services.
 The supply chain integration of warehousing operations and transportation services has become what we now call third-party logistics.

 When researching 3PLs, you may come across the term 4PL.
 A 4PL adds an additional degree of separation between ecommerce merchants and the 3PLs shipping their products: When a business contracts with a 4PL, the 4PL manages and arranges 3PL services for a client.
 This is sometimes called “double brokering.”

 4PL companies often offer end-to-end supply chain management for a client, including 3PL services, manufacturing, inventory procurement, and more.

 If you’re considering working with a 3PL company or are new to outsourcing shipping, what goes on in a 3PL fulfilment centre may seem like a black box.